Mental Health Facilities Honolulu, HI

 Queens Medical Center Behavioral Health

-Queens Medical Center Behavioral Health is one of mental health facilities in Honolulu, Hawaii, located at 1301 Punchbowl Street, 96813 zip code.
-Queens Medical Center Behavioral Health provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
-Queens Medical Center Behavioral Health provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Additional services provided at Queens Medical Center Behavioral Health include suicide prevention services and case management.
+Queens Medical Center Behavioral Health is a mental health facility in Honolulu, HI, located at 1301 Punchbowl Street, 96813 zip code area.
+Queens Medical Center Behavioral Health provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
+Queens Medical Center Behavioral Health provides individual psychotherapy, electroconvulsive therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Additional services offered by Queens Medical Center Behavioral Health consist of suicide prevention services and case management.

 Learn More